 Holmesglen Private Hospital's Emergency Department is open and provides 24/7 immediate care for adults and children, 365 days a year.

 The Emergency Department is equipped with latest technology and equipment and staffed by leading specialist emergency doctors who have undertaken many years of training in Emergency Medicine to become experts in their field.

-Our doctors are supported by professional, experienced and caring staff who provide:
+Led by Dr Raja Barua, our doctors are supported by professional, experienced and caring staff who provide:

 - 24 hour medical and nursing care for a full range of medical and surgical emergencies

 - Comprehensive cardiac and chest pain services including STEMI via AMB Matrix system and immediate access to a Cardiac Catheter Laboratory

 - On call access to specialist doctors.

 - Onsite access to radiology including x-ray, ultrasound, MRI, CT scan, and nuclear medicine